How to Store Microgreens to Maximize Shelf Life

 A clean straight cut is the best way to harvest microgreens.

-It might be hard to see the cut end of a microgreen, but picture the butt end of a lettuce head.
+It might be hard to see the cut end of a microgreen but picture the butt end of a lettuce head.

 When you take a knife and trim the lettuce butt, it is green and white.
 After a little while, the cut turns brown.

-Now, it’s impossible to eliminate either of these when you harvest microgreens.
+It’s impossible to eliminate either of these when you harvest microgreens.

 But we want to reduce the area of oxidation as much as possible.